 Shattering an in-bound asteroid could also be harder than thought – Astronomy Now

-Within the early 2000s, a unique workforce of researchers modelled what would occur if an asteroid 1 kilometre (0.62 miles) in diameter crashed head on right into a 25-kilometre-wide (15.5-mile) asteroid at a velocity of 5 kilometres per second (11,000 mph).
+Within the early 2000s, a special workforce of researchers modelled what would occur if an asteroid 1 kilometre (0.62 miles) in diameter crashed head on right into a 25-kilometre-wide (15.5-mile) asteroid at a velocity of 5 kilometres per second (11,000 mph).
 The outcomes indicated the bigger asteroid could be utterly shattered and blown aside.

-“It may sound like science fiction, but a great deal of research considers asteroid collisions,” stated El Mir.
+“It may sound like science fiction, but a great deal of research considers asteroid collisions,” mentioned El Mir.
 “For example, if there’s an asteroid coming at Earth, are we better off breaking it into small pieces, or nudging it to go a different direction?
 And if the latter, how much force should we hit it with to move it away without causing it to break?
 These are actual questions under consideration.”